-There is growing evidence that women get more sleep than men.
+There is growing evidence that women sleep more than men.
 This takes into account nighttime and daytime sleeping.
 However, women also experience more sleep disruptions and lower quality sleep than men.
-There are several factors that play into this role, some biological and some social.
+Several factors contribute to this, both biological and social.
 Socially, women may have more nighttime responsibilities with children and other responsibilities.

 Biologically, hormones play a role in sleep differences.
-For example, throughout menstrual cycles, pregnancy and menopause, the fluctuation in hormones like estrogen cause significant effects on sleep.
+For example, throughout menstrual cycles, pregnancy, and menopause, the fluctuation in hormones like estrogen causes significant effects on sleep.
 Most women in these different stages experience sleep disruptions, discomfort, temperature irregularity, and other factors that make for poor sleep.

 Circadian rhythms are also different between men and women.
 Circadian rhythms are the natural rhythms of our bodies that help us sleep at night and be awake during the day.
 Research has shown that women's circadian rhythms are slightly shorter than men's by a few minutes.
-Also, their timer is a little earlier meaning they have a tendency to fall asleep and wake earlier than men.
+Also, their timer is a little earlier meaning they tend to fall asleep and wake earlier than men.

 How sex impacts sleep

 Now that we have a foundation for sleep differences, it's time to talk about how sex impacts sleep.
-Because sex is meant to be such an arousing experience, it may seem counterintuitive that it can actually benefit sleep efforts.
-Sex is arousing, however, the released hormones are very beneficial for sleep.
+Because sex is meant to be such an arousing experience, it may seem counterintuitive that it can benefit sleep efforts.
+The hormones that are released after sex are very beneficial for sleep.
 One of these hormones is oxytocin, which is a hormone released during intimate activities.
 It stimulates feelings of closeness with your partner, but can also be very beneficial for inducing sleep.
 Sex also reduces cortisol, which is a stress hormone.
 These hormones are released following masturbation and sex with another partner.

 How sex impacts sleep for men and women

-In women, sex boost estrogen levels which can improve stage 3 of their sleep cycle.
+In women, sex boosts estrogen levels which can improve stage 3 of their sleep cycle.
 This means that after sex, women can have great sleep quality.
-However, sex also has sleep inducing effects on men.
-There is even a popular French for how quickly men fall asleep after sex called le petit mort.
-In fact, the effect that oxytocin and prolactin have after sex may be greater on men, which explains the age-old adage of how quickly men fall asleep.
+However, sex also has sleep-inducing effects on men.
+There is even a popular French phrase for how quickly men fall asleep after sex called le petit mort.
+The effect that oxytocin and prolactin have after sex may be greater on men, which explains the age-old adage of how quickly men fall asleep.

 Sex may be the key to helping you and your partner have better sleep.
 But it is also important to understand that this is a two-way street.
 Sleep impacts sex quality as well.
 If you are having trouble sleeping and think it may be influencing your sex life, please take the online sleep test below.